Table of Contents

 }

-This trigger runs before delete and blocks deletion of high-revenue accounts.
+This trigger runs before deletion and blocks the deletion of high-revenue accounts.

 Scenario: Create an Opportunity When an Account is Created